Change the world one pair of pants at a time, buying them from a democratic welfare state like the UK.

 This is an academic article from 2006, followed by a book published later-on, and don't know if it states that the protests were funded by UK taxpayers through ministries and their contacts, in order to give the appearance of spontaneous public support for going further.
 There were probably similar public campaigns for the Olympic bid as well, if not the Millennium Dome which had failed to excite.
 One of the directors of Ethical Fashion Forum notes the problem with some activists previous generation: they could agree on a slogan like "people before profit", but couldn't explain the different possible points of view.

-site does not have funding from Centre for Sustainable Fashion
+This site does not have funding from Centre for Sustainable

-at University of the Arts' London College of Fashion, Fashioning
+Fashion at University of the Arts' London College of Fashion,

-ended "information from the companies themselves ... unverified",
+from the companies themselves ... unverified", as academic

 This site does not have awards from Delloitte, nor legal help from Hogan Lovells, nor a free youtube advert from Leo Burnett,